RiyaSark/HR-Analytics/README.md

 <H2>📌 Steps Followed: </H2>

 <OL>
-<LI><B> Data Cleaning and Data Transformation using Power Query:</B> Combine the data from multiple Excel sheets that has different column names into one usuable format, combined all the dates in multiple columns into one column,
+<LI><B> Data Cleaning and Data Transformation using Power Query:</B> Combine the data from multiple Excel sheets that have different column names into one usuable format, combine all the dates in multiple columns into one column,
 created custom columns etc.</LI>
 <LI><B> Dynamic Data Transformation:</B> Transforming data in dynamic way so that it works with new data as well.</LI>
 <LI><B> Creating Metrics using DAX:</B> Build KPIs- to build key performance indicators like Presence %, WFH %, SL % using different formulas.</LI>